sagemath/trac_to_gh/Issue 1859.md

 # Issue 1859: 3d and 2d graphics -- some unification

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1859

 Original creator: was